-We’re just finishing up nine months of cancer treatment for Jackie’s closest friend – first the breast surgery and lymph node removal, then chemotherapy and now just two more sessions of radiation, the last of 33 and she can begin to recover.
-She was fortunate that her cancer had been caught early, had not metastasized and that her treatment went as planned.
+We’re just finishing up nine months of cancer treatment for Jackie’s closest friend – first the breast surgery and lymph node removal, then chemotherapy and now only two more sessions of radiation, the last of 33, and she can begin to recover.
+She was fortunate that her cancer had been caught early, had not metastasized, and that her treatment went as planned.

 Still, none of this prepared me for hearing your news.

-Wasn’t much of a sacrifice really, a few token strands but it was the best I could offer.
+It wasn’t much of a sacrifice, really, a few token strands, but it was the best I could offer.
 Guess I’ll just keep it that way a while longer.

 You know I’m with you in my thoughts.
 I hope you have the time to write to me often and let me know how you are progressing.
 I’m curious to hear what the oncologist has to say about all this.

-Maybe we could be each other’s “email shrink”.
-Would make for interesting reading several generations from now!
+Maybe we could be each other’s “email shrink.”
+It would make for interesting reading several generations from now!

 Love, your son,